Archive features in Exchange Online Archiving

 The following sections describe the archive features of Microsoft Exchange Online Archiving.

 Exchange Online Archiving offers users advanced archiving capabilities with the archive mailbox feature.
-An archive mailbox is a specialized mailbox that appears alongside the users' primary mailbox folders in Outlook or Outlook Web App.
+An archive mailbox is a specialized mailbox that appears alongside the users' primary mailbox folders in Outlook or Outlook on the web.
 Users can access the archive in the same way that they access their primary mailboxes.
 In addition, they can search both their archives and primary mailboxes.

 Administrators can use the Exchange admin center (EAC) or remote Windows PowerShell to enable the archive feature for specific users.
 For more information, see Enable or disable archive mailboxes in Exchange Online.